-7. Other Approvals (please r 7.
-Other Approvals (please note any other approvals that may help application) Other Applicable Approvals (i.e. Council committee, Waka Kotahi approvals) Click or tap here to enter text.
+7. Other Approvals (please note any other approvals t hat may help application) Other Applicable Approvals (i.e. Council committee, Waka Kotahi approvals) Click or tap here to enter text.
 Click or tap here to enter text.
-Click or tap here to enter text.
-Table 3a: Insert Eligible Infra structure Project: Transpo ort - Annual Roading Progra mme Status Completed Y/N Date Completed or Expected to Be Completed Comments (to explain further if required) 1.
-Preliminary Design and Co osting (select applicable sto age applicant is at from one e of the options below and complete row) Not Started Yes Click or tap here to enter text.
+Likely will go up to council for approval due to significance, however agreed in LTP.
+Table In Invert Higible Infr setructore Project: Transpo ort - Annual Roading Plan Status Completed Y/N Date Completed or Expected to Be Completed Comments (to explain further if required) 1.
+Preliminary Design and C osting (select applicable st age applicant is at from on e of the aptions below and complete row) Not Started Yes Click or tap here to enter text.
 Preliminary Design & Costing Underway Click or tap here to enter text.
 Click or tap here to enter text.
 Draft Preliminary Design & Costs Completed Click or tap here to enter text.
 Click or tap here to enter text.
 As required Final Preliminary Design & Costs Completed & Approved Yes Click or tap here to enter text.
-2. Detailed Design (select ap plicable stage applicant is at from one of the options below and complete row) Commencement of Detailed Design Yes Click or tap here to enter text.
+2. Detailed Design (select op oplicable stage applicant is at from one of the options below and complete row) Commencement of Detailed Design Yes Click or tap here to enter text.
 Detailed Design Underway Click or tap here to enter text.
-Click or tap here to enter text. - As required Detailed Design Completed Yes Click or tap here to enter text.
-Astequired Engineering Plan Approved Click or tap here to enter text.
 Click or tap here to enter text.
-3. Business Case or Investme ent Case (select applicable stage applicant is at from c one of the options below and complete row) No Business or Investment Case Started Yes Click or tap here to enter text.
+Detailed Design Completed Yes Click or tap here to enter text. - As required Engineering Plan Approved Click or tap here to enter text.
+Click or tap here to enter text.
+3. Business Case or Investm ent Case (select applicable stage applicant is at from one of the aptions below and complete row) No Business or Investment Case Started Yes Click or tap here to enter text.
 Agreed in the LTP and 3 years approved by Waka Kotahi

-I I Draft Business or Investment Case Underway Click or tap here to enter text.
+Draft Business or Investment Case Underway Click or tap here to enter text.
 Click or tap here to enter text.
 Draft Business or Investment Case Completed Click or tap here to enter text.
 Click or tap here to enter text.
 Business or Investment Case Approved Yes June 2021 4.
-Land Acquisition (if applic able - select stage applica nt is at from one of the opti ons below and complete row) Acquisition to commence Click or tap here to enter text.
+Land Acquisition (if application) cable - select stage applica nt is at from one of the opt ions below and complete row) Acquisition to commence Click or tap here to enter text.
 Click or tap here to enter text.
 Acquisition under negotiation Click or tap here to enter text.
 Click or tap here to enter text.
 Not applicable Land Acquired Click or tap here to enter text.
 Click or tap here to enter text.
-5. Consenting (select application) able stage applicant is at fr om one of the options belo w and complete row) Consents in Preparation to be lodged Click or tap here to enter text.
+5. Consenting (select application) able stage applicant is at f om one of the options belo w and complete raw) Consents in Preparation to be lodged Click or tap here to enter text.
 Click or tap here to enter text.
 Consents have been Lodged Click or tap here to enter text.
 Click or tap here to enter text.
 As required Consents Approved Click or tap here to enter text.
 Click or tap here to enter text.
-6. Procurement of Construct tion Contractors (select ap olicable stage applicant is a it from one of the options below and complete row) Request for Tender ready to go to Market Yes Click or tap here to enter text.
+6. Procurement of Construc tion Contractors (select ap plicable stage applicant is at from one of the options below and complete row) Request for Tender ready to go to Market Yes Click or tap here to enter text.
 Request for Tender gone to Market Click or tap here to enter text.
 Click or tap here to enter text.
-As required Evaluation of Tenders in Progress Click or tap here to enter text.
+Evaluation of Tenders in Progress Click or tap here to enter text.
 Click or tap here to enter text. - As required Preferred Tender Contract Procured Click or tap here to enter text.
 Click or tap here to enter text.